 The educational pathway for a prospective couples counselor may involve several degrees.
 Choices include:

 • Bachelor’s Degree – Several choices are open at the bachelor’s level.
 Those seeking to become couples counselors typically choose psychology, social work, social science, sociology, or a related subject for this degree.
-If your school offers a degree in (general) counseling, this subject is the best option.
+This subject is best if your school offers a bachelor’s degree in (general) counseling.
 A bachelor’s degree typically requires four years of study.

-• Master’s Degree – In some states, this is all that is required to get your future license in couples counseling.
+• Master’s Degree – In some states, this is all required to get your future license in couples counseling.
 It takes two more years to get this degree once you have your bachelor’s.
-There are master’s degrees that are directly related, such as the master’s in family therapy.
-You can also go for one that’s a bit more general, such as a master’s of social work or a master’s in mental health counseling.
+Master’s degrees are directly related to this, such as the master’s in family therapy.
+You can also go for a more general one, such as a master’s in social work or mental health counseling.

-• Doctorate Degree – Depending on the track you choose, you may need a doctorate (such as a Ph.D. in Psychology or a PsyD) to get a license.
-If your goal is to be a clinical psychologist, it will be a requirement.
-However, if you choose the counselor title, the master’s will usually be enough.
+• Doctorate Degree – Depending on your chosen track, you may need a doctorate (such as a Ph.D. in Psychology or a PsyD) to get a license.
+It will be a requirement if your goal is to be a clinical psychologist.
+However, if you choose the counselor title, the master’s will usually be enough, but you may consider a doctorate in MFT.

-• Graduate Certificate – Getting a graduate certificate in an area of couples therapy can be helpful for gaining clients or obtaining employment.
+• Graduate Certificate – A graduate certificate in MFT or couples therapy can help gain clients or obtain employment.
 These certificates are short (typically one year in length) and are usually only open to those who already hold a bachelor’s or master’s degree.

 Step 2: Become Licensed as a Couples Counselor

-The licensing requirements for couples counseling depend not only on your state but which specific title you want to use.
-For many, that title is marriage and family counselor, so we will use its typical requirements as an example.
+The licensing requirements for couples counseling depend on your state and which specific title you want to use.
+For many, that title is marriage and family counselor, so that we will use its typical requirements as an example.

 Unlike many psychological professions, a doctorate is not typically required for a license.
 Instead, a master’s degree is enough.
 The degree must come from an appropriately-accredited program; CACREP is a respected accrediting body.